strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 The last polling strategy I want to take a look at is one where we only start a next request after the first one has finished plus 'x' seconds.
 This can be helpful in some cases.

-With the previous example in mind, lets say we poll every 5 seconds and at one point, our backend call takes 4 seconds.
+With the previous example in mind, Let's say we poll every 5 seconds and at one point, our backend call takes 4 seconds.
 This would mean that, 1 second after we finally gotten our result, we fetch it again.
 This might not always be what we want.

-Again, lets start by thinking about what we want in a reactive way.
+Again, Let's start by thinking about what we want in a reactive way.
 First of all, we need to know when our backend call has ended.
 When it has ended, we need to wait 'x' seconds before starting the next one.
-Lets break it down.
+Let's break it down.

 Knowing when our backend call has ended is pretty easy.
 Whenever a value passes the `bitcoin$`, we know the backend call is done.
 After that has happened, we need to create a stream that, waits 'x' seconds and then triggers a new call.
-Lets try and create a stream that, when subscribed to, waits 5 seconds, has the option to trigger a new call and then completes.
+Let's try and create a stream that, when subscribed to, waits 5 seconds, has the option to trigger a new call and then completes.

 ```typescript
 fetchData$ = new BehaviorSubject('');